rmdash/docs-core/docs/api/remote-procedure-calls-blockchain.md

       "active": false
     }
   },
-  "warnings": "This is a pre-release test build - use at your own risk - do not use for mining or merchant applications" }
+  "warnings": "Warning: We do not appear to fully agree with our peers!
+You may need to upgrade, or other nodes may need to upgrade."
+}
 ```